camunda/camunda-docs/docs/self-managed/backup-restore/operate-tasklist-backup.md

 curl 'http://localhost:8080/actuator/backups'
 ```

-Response will contain JSON with array of objects representing state of each backup (see Get backup state API endpoint).
+Response will contain JSON with array of objects representing state of each backup (see [get backup state API endpoint](#get-backup-state-API)).

 ## Delete backup API

-To delete all the Elasticsearch snapshots associated with the specific backup id, following endpoint may be used:
+To delete all the Elasticsearch snapshots associated with the specific backup id, the following endpoint may be used:

 ```
 DELETE actuator/backups/{backupId}